 How to reset tire pressure warning light for Ford Transit-350?

 To reset tire pressure monitoring system for Ford Transit-350, make sure front and rear tires are inflated to the recommended levels.
 Turn the engine on, then press and hold the tire pressure reset button located under the steering wheel on the instrument panel.
 Hold the button down until the TPMS light blinks three times, then release the button.

-What is my recommended winter tire pressure for my Ford Transit-350?
+What is recommended winter tire pressure for Ford Transit-350?